jina-ai/finetuner/docs/concepts/manage-runs.md

 In addition to log messages, you can obtain more tracking information with the `WandBLogger` callback.
 See the [Callbacks Section](callbacks) for more details.

-## View runs in Jina AI Cloud
+## Viewing runs on the Jina AI Cloud website

-You can also view your runs in the Jina AI Cloud.
+You can also view your runs in your browser via the Jina AI Cloud website.
-After you login (see [Login Section](login)), you can click on the "Finetuner" section in the left sidebar at the [cloud.jina.ai](https://cloud.jina.ai/) Website.
-This will show you a list of all your runs:
+After you log in via your browser at [cloud.jina.ai](https://cloud.jina.ai/), click the "Finetuner" section in the left sidebar to see a list of all your runs:

 ![Jina AI Cloud - List of Runs](https://user-images.githubusercontent.com/6599259/233099591-d27405b3-a26c-4951-81df-2c5dc096113e.png)